 The Learning Support Team consists of:

-- A full-time Learning Support Teacher who works across the school with teachers to identify, assess and plan for individual needs and oversee the implementation of intervention programs such as Mini-lit and Macq-lit.
+- Learning Support Teachers who work across the school with teachers to identify, assess and plan for individual needs and oversee the implementation of intervention programs such as Mini-lit and Macq-lit.
 These are highly effective, evidence-based small group programs that provide additional assistance for those needing additional support in literacy

-- An English as an Additional Language (EALD) Teacher (3 days a week) who works both in the classroom, in small groups and 1:1 support when needed
+- An English as an Additional Language (EALD) Teacher who works both in the classroom, in small groups and 1:1 support when needed

-- An Aboriginal Education Teacher (3 days a week) who supports students within the school and promotes and encourages links with the wider Indigenous community
+- An Aboriginal Education Teachers who supports students within the school and promotes and encourages links with the wider Indigenous community

 - Defence Transition Aide (2 days a week) who actively supports the unique needs of students from Defence families

 - School Psychologist works 3 days a week.
 The Learning Support team works collaboratively and in consultation with the School Psychologist.

 We have sound processes in place within the school which ensure that student’s strengths and needs are recognised and met.
 St Aloysius aims to provide a fully inclusive mainstream learning environment that reflects the principles of the Disability Discrimination Act (1992) and the Disability Standards for Education (2005).